Subscribe for our FREE 30 minute meals book!

 It all starts with a base of perfectly fluffy quinoa.
 Then, we’ll saute some kale with olive oil, salt and pepper to give it lots of flavor.
 Layer it over the quinoa with pesto, soft boiled egg, avocado and top it all off with some crushed red pepper flakes for a little spice.

-Can I make it vegan?
+Eggs.
 If you don’t like eggs or want to make this bowl vegan, you can simply leave the eggs out of sub for some chickpeas!
 Saute them with the kale to add a bit of flavor.
+You can also try it with my tofu scramble.

 Spruce it up!
 I like to finish these bowls off with a sprinkle of hemp hearts, red pepper flakes and a squeeze of fresh lime juice.